Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Simulation Parameters

 Here $\rho$ refers to the local gas density, $v_{\rm bulk}$ is the bulk velocity of the gas, and $M_{BH}$ is the black hole mass.
 We boost the accretion rate by a density-dependent factor $\alpha$, which prevents low resolution from causing an underestimate of the accretion rate~\citep{BoostedBondiHoyle, Parameters}:

 where $n$ is the number density of gas particles and $n_*$ is the star formation threshold.
-We use $f$ to describe the expression below:
+We use $f(v_{\rm bulk})$ to describe the function below, which is used to correct Bondi-Hoyle accretion to account for rotational support.

-where $v_{\theta}$ represents the tangential velocity, $v_{\rm bulk}$ the bulk velocity of the gas, and $c_s$ the speed of sound in the gas.
-Energy from accretion is allowed to isotropically transfer to the gas surrounding the black hole.
+Here $v_{\theta}$ represents the tangential velocity, $v_{\rm bulk}$ the bulk velocity of the gas, and $c_s$ the speed of sound in the gas.
+Energy from accretion is allowed to isotropically transfer to the gas surrounding the black holes.
 The rate is given by the equation below, where $\epsilon_r$ is the radiative efficiency, $\epsilon_f$ is the feedback efficiency, $c$ is the speed of light, and $\dot{M}_{BH}$ is the accretion rate ~\citep{Parameters}:

 Note that $\epsilon_r = 0.1$ and $\epsilon_f = 0.02$ ~\citep{Parameters, Sanchez_2019, 13}.
 The energy transferred from the accretion disk to the surroundings can generate galactic-scale outflows that can enrich the circumgalactic medium and quench star formation without evacuating the gas halo~\citep{Quench, RomulusC, Sanchez_2019, Garza_2024}.